cosmos/cosmos-sdk/docs/architecture/adr-039-add-support-for-wasm-light-clients.md

 ## Decision

-We decided to use WASM light client module as a generic light client which will interface with the actual light client uploaded as WASM bytecode.
+We decided to use WASM light client module as a light client proxy which will interface with the actual light client uploaded as WASM bytecode.
 This will require changing client selection method to allow any client if the client type has prefix of `wasm/`.